numbbo/coco/docs/coco-doc/source/index.rst

   all benchmarked instances |j|.
 The targets :math:`t(j)` depend on the instance in a way to make the instances comparable [BBO2016perf]_.

-.. [#] The minimum runtime which is affected by simulated restarts is the minimum runtime over all solved instances, if it is accompanied by at least one unsolved instance.

 Aggregation
 ------------